Dennis M. Hanno

-Dennis M. Hanno (born 1955) is the former president of Wheaton College in Norton, Massachusetts.
-He was appointed on February 22, 2014 as the college's eighth president, succeeding Ronald Crutcher, who retired in June 2014.
-He ended his tenure as president on December 31, 2021.
+Dennis M. Hanno (born 1955) is an American accountant and academic administrator was served as 8th president of Wheaton College in Norton, Massachusetts, for more than seven-year term.
+He also served as provost of Babson College.
+Hanno is a Clinical Associate Professor at Gabelli School of Business at Fordham University.

-Education
+Early life and education

-Hanno grew up in a small town in upstate New York and attended the University of Notre Dame where he studied accountancy.
-He graduated from Notre Dame in 1977 with a Bachelor of Business Administration.
-He attended graduate school at Western New England University where he earned a Master of Science in Accounting in 1981.
-He then attended the Isenberg School of Management at University of Massachusetts Amherst where he studied accounting and psychology and obtained a PhD in Management in 1990.
+Hanno grew up in a small town in upstate New York and earned a Bachelor of Business Administration in accounting from the University of Notre Dame in 1977.
+He later earned a Master of Science in accounting from Western New England University in 1981 and a PhD in management from the Isenberg School of Management at University of Massachusetts Amherst in 1990.

 Career

 Before beginning his career in higher education, Hanno worked as a certified public accountant in New York and Massachusetts, founding and running his own firm in Lowville, New York from 1982 to 1985.
 In 1990, he became an assistant professor of accounting at the Carroll School of Management at Boston College, where he worked until 1992.
-From 1992-2006, Hanno worked at the University of Massachusetts Amherst’s Isenberg School of Management where he taught as an associate and assistant professor of accounting and served as associate dean for undergraduate matters.
+From 1992 to 2006, Hanno worked at the University of Massachusetts Amherst's Isenberg School of Management, where he taught as an associate and assistant professor of accounting and served as associate dean for undergraduate matters.

-In 2006, he joined the staff at Babson College, as a President’s Endowed Professor of accounting and dean of the undergraduate school.
+In 2006, he joined the staff at Babson College, as a President's Endowed Professor of accounting and dean of the undergraduate school.
 Hanno helped establish and became the first director of the Babson Entrepreneurial Leadership Academy, a program that works with high school students in other countries to help them develop leadership skills and encourage entrepreneurial ideas.
-In September 2010, he helped found the Babson-Rwanda Entrepreneurship Center in Kigali, Rwanda and became its executive director.
+In September 2010, he helped found the Babson-Rwanda Entrepreneurship Center in Kigali, Rwanda, and became its executive director.
 In 2012, Hanno was appointed as murata dean of the F.W.
 Olin Graduate School of Business and vice provost of Babson College, and in 2013 he was promoted to provost and senior vice president of the college.